SOCIOLOGY (SOCI)

 Same as: MNGT 427.

 IDEAs in Action General Education logoSOCI 429.
-Religion and Society.
+Social Research in Religious Settings.
 3 Credits.

 Rules & Requirements